What is Pilot Course?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Pilot Course Syllabus

-As it is mentioned above, the Pilot courses does not have copious studying to do.
+As it is mentioned above, the Pilot courses do not have copious studying to do.
 Commercial Pilot courses rests on a lot of hands-on practical flying time and instruction.
 At the Student Pilot License level, the students are taught and tested on air regulations, aviation meteorology, and air navigation.
 At the Private Pilot License level, they are taught and assessed on the above-mentioned topics and, aircraft engines and seamanship.
 Lastly, at the Commercial Pilot License level, they are taught the technical portion and flight planning.
 They are also assessed on past topics.

 Candidates can check the table below to see a general outline of the Pilot course syllabus.